MicrosoftDocs/power-pages-docs/power-pages-docs/admin/power-platform-admin-center.md

 ## Website status in the admin center

-A portal can have the following status: *Configured*, *Suspended*, or *Not configured*.
+A website can have the following status: *Configured*, *Suspended*, or *Not configured*.
 The following table describes each state.

 | Status         |  Description    |
 |----------------|-----------------|